|

 Laura x

-More on Madeira
+Read more on Madeira

-New Years Eve in Madeira
+How to spend New Year’s Eve in Madeira

 What’s it like to visit Madeira in January?